 ~ In a blender or food processor, puree the peppers, their liquid, the oil, spices, lemon juice and molasses

-~ Add the toasted walnuts and crumbled bread; process until almost smooth, adding more oil or liquid to thin if necessary (you're going for a consistency a bit thicker than hummus, but still retaining a bit of texture).
+~ Add the toasted walnuts and crumbled bread; process until almost smooth, adding a little water to thin if necessary (you're going for a consistency a bit thicker than hummus, but still retaining a bit of texture).

 ~ Serve as a dip with lavash or pita bread and/or crudites, or make it a little thicker and use as a sandwich spread.
-Or cut out the middleman entirely and just fill the bathtub with it, then climb in: yummy!
+Or cut out the middleman entirely and just fill the bathtub with it and climb in: yummy!

 I sincerely think that humanity owes a debt of gratitude to whoever first thought about roasting peppers.